United States Congress: Congressional Research Service

-The Congressional Research Service, part of the Library of Congress, provides detailed, up-to-date and non-partisan research for senators, representatives, and their staff to help them carry out their official duties.
+The Congressional Research Service (CRS), part of the Library of Congress, provides detailed, up-to-date and non-partisan research for senators, representatives, and their staff to help them carry out their official duties.
 It provides ideas for legislation, helps members analyze a bill, facilitates public hearings, makes reports, consults on matters such as parliamentary procedure, and helps the two chambers resolve disagreements.
 It has been called the "House's think tank" and has a staff of about 900 employees.

 Congressional Budget Office

 The Congressional Budget Office (CBO) is a federal agency which provides economic data to Congress.

 It was created as an independent non-partisan agency by the Congressional Budget and Impoundment Control Act of 1974.
 It helps Congress estimate revenue inflows from taxes and helps the budgeting process.
 It makes projections about such matters as the national debt as well as likely costs of legislation.
 It prepares an annual Economic and Budget Outlook with a mid-year update and writes An Analysis of the President's Budgetary Proposals for the Senate's Appropriations Committee.
 The speaker of the House and the Senate's president pro tempore jointly appoint the CBO director for a four-year term.